-Glycemic variability affects mood and quality of lifeMay 10th, 2012 in Diabetes
+Glycemic variability affects mood and quality of lifeMay 10, 2012 in Medicine & Health / Diabetes

 (HealthDay) -- Glycemic variability appears to be associated with lower quality of life and negative moods in women with type 2 diabetes, according to a study published in the March 30 issue of Diabetes Technology & Therapeutics.